pgtelus/bootstrapper/README.md

 # Contributing

 Thanks for your interest!
-Unfortunately, CLAHub is being uncooperative and so contributions currently cannot be accepted
+Please note that you will need to [sign the CLA](https://www.clahub.com/agreements/helios-decompiler/bootstrapper)